DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (d) A copy of the certificate of completion.

 (e) The number of classroom hours spent in the course.
-To have the education hours

-credit hour is equivalent to 10 classroom hours of actual instruction for term credits and
+classroom hours, 1 credit hour is equivalent to 10 classroom hours of actual instruction

-15 classroom hours of instruction for semester credits.
+for term credits and 15 classroom hours of instruction for semester credits.

 (5) Documentation to support information on the application for course approval